sheadovas/syms2elf/README.md

 # syms2elf

-The plugin export the symbols (for the moment only functions) recognized by IDA Pro and radare2 to the ELF symbol table.
-This allows us to use the power of IDA/r2 in recognizing functions (analysis, FLIRT signatures, manual creation, renaming, etc), but not be limited to the exclusive use of this tools.
+The plugin export the symbols (for the moment only functions) recognized by BinaryNinja, IDA Pro and radare2 to the ELF symbol table.
+This allows us to use the power of Binja/IDA/r2 in recognizing functions (analysis, FLIRT signatures, manual creation, renaming, etc), but not be limited to the exclusive use of this tools.

 Supports 32 and 64-bits file format.

 ## INSTALLATION

+  * **BinaryNinja**: Clone this repostory to binja's plugins folder.
   * **IDA Pro**: Simply, copy `syms2elf.py` to the IDA's plugins folder.
   * **radare2**: You can install via r2pm: `r2pm -i syms2elf`